 What to do if you’re having difficulty paying your rent

-If you’re experiencing difficulties paying your rent, please get in touch with our Income Collection team as soon as possible.
+If you’re finding it hard to pay your rent, please get in touch with our Income Collection team as soon as possible.

 We’re here to support you where we can, including setting up a payment plan if you need one to help you manage your rent payments.